 It’s a combination of a few things.
-First, it is well designed and thought out.
+First, it is well-designed and thought-out.
 You immerse the coffee in water (like you would with a French Press).
-Then you add pressure and filter it through a filter paper (you can also get reusable metal filters).
+Then you add pressure and filter it through a paper filter (you can also get reusable metal filters).
 The filters give you a sweeter and cleaner brew than the French Press.

-1. Danger of High Spillage
+The Danger of High Spillage

-Be cautious to not knock over an AeroPress full of boiling water.
+Be cautious not to knock over an AeroPress full of boiling water.
 I love using the inverted method (brewing the coffee with the AeroPress upside down, then flipping it over to plunge), but easy to knock it over and watch your precious coffee go everywhere.

-2. Volume is a Problem
+Volume is a Problem

-1. Brew for More People
+Brew for More People

-Unlike the AeroPress that can only serve up to two cups of coffee, the French Press can brew up to four cups of coffee at a time.
+Unlike the AeroPress, which can only serve up to two cups of coffee, the French Press can brew up to four cups at a time.
 This is a great plus if you have family or friends over.
-No one wants to spend the whole time brewing multiple cups of coffee and not be able to socialize with their loved ones.
+No one wants to spend the whole time brewing multiple cups of coffee and be unable to socialize with their loved ones.

-2. More Control Over the Taste of your Coffee
+More Control Over the Taste of your Coffee

 With a French Press, you can control the water temperature and brewing time, which allows you to experiment with your coffee.
 You can determine precisely how you like your coffee to taste and get that rich, delicious taste.